chathuwithana/test-repo/README.md

 # test-repo
-This repository created for testing purposes inly
+This repository created for testing purposes only.
+This line is newly added by chathuranga